TinkerTools/tinkerdoc/text/forcefield/polarize.rst

 The difference in two target functions is usually negligible unless other loose convergence methods are used to compute the induced dipoles.

 In the Thole damping model, a charge distribution :math:`\rho` is used as a replacement for the point dipole model.
-AMOEBA adopts the functional form
+AMOEBA adopts the second functional form

 .. math::

    \rho = \frac{3a}{4\pi}\exp(-au^3),

-where *u* is the polarizability-scaled distance.
+from Ref. :cite:`Thole1981`, where *u* is the polarizability-scaled distance.
 The electrostatic field and potential at distance *r* can be obtained from Gauss's law,

 .. math::